 The foot and ankle complex is made up of three different joints and can perform six different motions: plantarflexion, dorsiflexion, inversion, eversion, pronation, and supination.
 For the purposes of this discussion, our focus will remain on dorsiflexion [R].

 Dorsiflexion occurs in the sagittal plane (think: walking forward) and is the result of the articulation of the tibia on the foot, known as a hinge joint.
 Several studies have shown that the overall motion of dorsiflexion moves from 10- 20 degrees, this variance can be attributed to geographical, cultural, and differences in day-to-day activities across populations.

 All joints and muscles in the body operate differently in open chain (non-weight bearing) versus closed chain positions (weight bearing), as we function in life and around the gym.
 Lack of motion in any joint in the body will increase compensation patterns and leave us more susceptible to injury.

-With reduced dorsiflexion during functional squatting we will see increased knee valgus (or medial collapse), decreased quad, and soleus activation.
-We will also see increased forward lean and lumbar flexion during movements such as the overhead squat, the clean, and snatch.
+With reduced dorsiflexion during functional squatting, we will see increased knee valgus (or medial collapse), and decreased quad, and soleus activation.
+We will also see increased forward lean and lumbar flexion during movements such as the overhead squat, the clean, and the snatch.
 When the tibia can’t translate forward it also decreases our ability to create force through the hips and drive heavy loads out of the bottom of the squat.
-Basics physics confirms that force had its greatest potential when applied up and down as opposed to force that is displaced forwards or backward.
-[R].
+Basics physics confirms that force had its greatest potential when applied up and down as opposed to a force that is displaced forwards or backward [R].

 Is Your Ankle Really The Problem?

-How To Improve Ankle Mobility: Ankle Mobility Exercises
+How To Increase Ankle Mobility: 4 Ankle Mobility Exercises

 1. The Goblet Squat